-Quick Link to the Regional Action Framework
+Quick Link to the Regional Action Framework and Annual Report

 The MaPP regional process considers issues and priorities that are important across the entire MaPP study area, such as cumulative effects of marine activities, ocean climate change, economic initiatives, governance, marine pollution, marine protection and zoning.

 As in the four sub-regions, the regional process uses a marine ecosystem-based management approach to advance marine spatial planning in B.C. and internationally.

 The regional planning process drew from past and present coastal and marine planning initiatives in B.C., from marine spatial planning processes elsewhere in Canada and the world, and from international experts in marine planning and ecosystem-based management.